guilopesn/sftpfilesync/README.md

 	Example: 1,2

 #### filesyncjob.jobindex.name
-	Must especify the name of the job.
+	Must specify the name of the job.
 	Example: Test Directory

 #### filesyncjob.jobindex.source
-	Must especify the file or directory that must be synchronized.
+	Must specify the file or directory that must be synchronized.
 	Example: C:\\Test

+#### filesyncjob.jobindex.isrecursively
+	Must specify whether the source directory of job should be recursively synchronized.
+	Example: true
+	Note: It is only considered in cases where the origin defined for the job is a directory

 #### filesyncjob.jobindex.filestoignoreregex
 	Must be seated with a regex to match files to be ignored on source.